One of the greatest writers of our time weighs in on eating buttons and dispensing free condoms.

 You write about some weird people.
 Are you concerned with not making fun of them, or trying to keep it fair?

 I always think that if you’re going to make fun of somebody, it helps to make more fun of yourself.
-I was reading something from my diary recently: I was in a hotel and I ran in [to a coffee shop] to get a quick coffee, but I hesitated for a moment and this woman got in line in front of me.
+I was reading something from my diary recently: I was in a hotel and I ran in [to the coffee shop] to get a quick coffee, but I hesitated for a moment and this woman got in line in front of me.
 And she looks up at the board and says, “A latte.
-Now, is that the same that Barbara likes to get?
+Now, is that the same thing that Barbara likes to get?
 The one with the whipped cream?”
 And I’m behind her thinking, Oh, fuck.
 That’s the last person you wanna be in line behind!
 And so I do kinda make fun of her, just because she’s one of those people that ask the guy at the counter, “So, did you go to college?
 Where did you go? ’Cause my son went here, but he’s not working yet, but I tell him, ‘Rome wasn’t built in a day!’
 Are those lids different sizes?
 How do you keep them straight?”
 And I’ve got steam coming out of my ears.
 But, in the end, it’s just about what a complete jerk I can be.

 This is a stock teen-magazine question, but that’s why I think it can be very telling: if you could tell your teenage self anything now, what would it be?

 I would tell my teenage self, “You were right!”
 You know?
-Whenever a story comes out in the New Yorker, I’ll open the magazine, put it on the table, walk by it as if I just happen to be walking by, and I’ll think, Wait a minute!
+Whenever a story comes out in The New Yorker, I’ll open the magazine, put it on the table, walk by it as if I just happen to be walking by, and I’ll think, Wait a minute!
 Is that my name?
 There’s my name on the cover of The New Yorker!
-And it says — oh look!
+And it says—oh look!
 Table of Contents, my name is there!
 And — oh look!
 On page 43, oh, there’s my name!
 And I always want my teenage self to see that.
 But, of course, my teenage self never will.
-But I guess all the advice when I was a teenager — well not all of it, cause my mom was a pretty great person — was like, Don’t be yourself.
+But I guess all the advice when I was a teenager—well, not all of it, ’cause my mom was a pretty great person—was like, Don’t be yourself.
 Fight your instincts.
 Become somebody else, because what you are isn’t good enough.
 I mean, every young person goes through a phase of trying on different personalities, but I think in the end I came back to myself.
 And I think that I was right to do that.

 I read that you keep a diary every day.
 Do you ever reread it?

 I’ve been keeping a diary for 35 years.
-At the end of every season, I print it out and make a cover for it and I put pictures in it—it’s pretty elaborate for something that no one’s ever seen.
+At the end of every season, I print it out and make a cover for it and I put pictures in it&#8212it’s pretty elaborate for something that no one’s ever seen.
 I go back to the diaries all the time.
 If I’m working on a story, it really helps.
 I can go back and look things up and look up names and details.
 Writing in my diary is a compulsion at this point.

 Are you ever worried that you’ll run out of stories and weird things that happened to you?

 No, because all you really have to do is be alive and be observant.
 When I first started writing, it was a question of writing about big things.
-My mother died—that’s a big thing.
-I was a really horrible performance artist—that’s a big thing.
+My mother died&#8212that’s a big thing.
+I was a really horrible performance artist&#8212that’s a big thing.
 My grandmother lives with us, that’s a big thing.
 But as I get older, it’s more like making something out of nothing and I actually think those make for better stories.

-SantaLand Diaries is like, you worked as an elf, and in When You Are Engulfed in Flames it scales down so much it’s about a spider.
+The story “SantaLand Diaries” is like, you worked as an elf, and in When You Are Engulfed in Flames it scales down so much it’s about a spider.

 Yeah!
 I guess that’s the thing.
 It just all depends on how you write about it.
 I think I’m a better writer now than I was when I wrote “SantaLand” because that’s so choppy to me.
 The last time I reread it I was mortified.